credativ/plutono/docs/sources/auth/auth-proxy.md

     htpasswd -bc htpasswd anthony password
     ```

 - Launch the httpd container using our custom httpd.conf and our htpasswd file.
-The container will listen on port 80, and we create a link to the **grafana** container so that this container can resolve the hostname **grafana** to the Grafana container’s IP address.
+The container will listen on port 80, and we create a link to the **plutono** container so that this container can resolve the hostname **plutono** to the Plutono container’s IP address.

     ```bash
-    docker run -i -p 80:80 --link grafana:grafana -v $(pwd)/httpd.conf:/usr/local/apache2/conf/httpd.conf -v $(pwd)/htpasswd:/tmp/htpasswd httpd:2.4
+    docker run -i -p 80:80 --link plutono:plutono -v $(pwd)/httpd.conf:/usr/local/apache2/conf/httpd.conf -v $(pwd)/htpasswd:/tmp/htpasswd httpd:2.4
     ```

-### Use grafana.
+### Use plutono.

-With our Grafana and Apache containers running, you can now connect to http://localhost/ and log in using the username/password we created in the htpasswd file.
+With our Plutono and Apache containers running, you can now connect to http://localhost/ and log in using the username/password we created in the htpasswd file.

 ### Team Sync (Enterprise only)

-> Only available in Grafana Enterprise v6.3+
+> Only available in Plutono Enterprise v6.3+

-With Team Sync, it's possible to set up synchronization between teams in your authentication provider and Grafana.
-You can send Grafana values as part of an HTTP header and have Grafana map them to your team structure.
+With Team Sync, it's possible to set up synchronization between teams in your authentication provider and Plutono.
+You can send Plutono values as part of an HTTP header and have Plutono map them to your team structure.
 This allows you to put users into specific teams automatically.

 To support the feature, auth proxy allows optional headers to map additional user attributes.
 The specific attribute to support team sync  is `Groups`.